codingtherapist/HugoBlog/content/portfolio/index.en.md

 ![landing page of hugo blog](/images/bloghome.png)

 <br>
 A static blog page featuring posts, contact information, portfolio, and about me section.
-This site was built with <b>Hugo</b> using the loveit theme and hosted on Netlify. <br>
+This site was built with <b>Hugo</b> using the loveit theme and hosted on <b>Netlify</b>. <br>

 <a class="btn" href="https://www.africakenyah.com">View Site » </a><br>
 <a class="btn" href="https://github.com/codingtherapist/HugoBlog">GitHub Repo »</a><br><br><br>